ARM-software/arm-trusted-firmware/docs/user-guide.md

 Each bootloader stage image layout is described by its own linker script.
 The linker scripts export some symbols into the program symbol table.
 Their values correspond to particular addresses.
-The trusted firwmare code can refer to these symbols to figure out the image memory layout.
+The trusted firmware code can refer to these symbols to figure out the image memory layout.

 Linker symbols follow the following naming convention in the trusted firmware.